fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-03-csharp.md

 - **API Key**: Also in the "Keys and Endpoint" section
 - **Deployment Name**: The name you gave when deploying your GPT model in Azure OpenAI Studio

-Add environment variable setup for Azure OpenAI.
-Create a `.env` file in your project:
+Add environment variable to retrieve configuration values for your project:

 ```env
 AZURE_OPENAI_ENDPOINT=https://your-resource-name.openai.azure.com/